Spend a Weekend in Oakland

 Day 1 / Friday

-American Classics, Oakland-Style
+Refuel with Some American Classics, Oakland-Style

 Head to Temescal for a warm good-feel meal at Homeroom.
 Step your Kraft game up with their endless ways to eat mac n cheese, and then take a short trip over to Fenton’s Creamery in Piedmont for a large scoop of old-fashioned homemade Rocky Road ice cream.
 Did you know Rocky Road was invented in Oakland?!